wp-media/backwpup/readme.txt

 * %s = Two digit representation of the second

 == Changelog ==

+= 4.1.5 =
+Release date: sept 27, 2024

+* Added : Restore feature information notice
+* Changed : Upgraded Wordpress minimum version to 4.9
+* Removed : Remove the EasyCron integration and switch it with WPCron.
+* Removed : Remove Database Backup file name & compression options from the UI can be edited via filter (backwpup_generate_dump_filename)
+* Fixed : Conflict with WP Hotel Booking from ThimPress
+* Changed : Add the default exclude files in a filter. (backwpup_file_exclude)
+* Fixed : Use wp translation

 = 4.1.4 =
 Release date: jul 22, 2024